Gray Rybka. ADMX Dark Matter eXperiment

 Dear Prof. Dr. Gray Rybka:

-Fascinating to read about your work and the work of your team there at the University of Washington and then of your collaborations with University of Florida, Lawrence Livermore National Laboratory, Fermi National Laboratory, Pacific Northwest National Laboratory, UC Berkeley, Washington University in St. Louis, Sheffield University, and the National Radio Astronomy Observatory.
+Fascinating to read about your work and the work of your team there at the University of Washington and all those collaborations, with University of Florida, Lawrence Livermore National Laboratory, Fermi National Laboratory, Pacific Northwest National Laboratory, UC Berkeley, Washington University in St. Louis, Sheffield University, and the National Radio Astronomy Observatory.

 I am anxious for you all… axions being axions.
 Do you think maybe Jamie Farnes (Oxford) might be right when he comments, “We’re at a point where our best theories seem to be breaking.
 We clearly need some kind of new idea.
 There’s something key we’re missing about how the universe is working.”
 Also, see Turok, Arkani-Hamed and Tegmark.